-There are a number of reasons I love working with the Maxwell Centre – feeling that I'm part of something that's making a difference; working with the other board members, staff and volunteers; seeing people come in and benefit from the services we offer.
-The part that really gives me a buzz though is when I'm in the centre and especially in the garden and seeing the energy of it all, that's what does it for me!
+There are a number of reasons I love working with the MAXwell Centre – feeling that I'm part of something that's making a difference; working with the other board members, staff and volunteers; seeing people come in and benefit from the services we offer.
+The part that really gives me a buzz though is when I'm in the Centre and especially in the garden and seeing the energy of it all, that's what does it for me!

-My first encounter with Maxwell Centre was as a mentor to the then project manager.
+My first encounter with the MAXwell Centre was as a mentor to the then project manager.
 It turned out she did not need a Mentor, having all of the necessary skills and support, but she did need a board member and twisted my arm to join.
 That was nine years ago and I have enjoyed various roles on the board since.

 Having a business background enables me to examine closely the relationship between costs and funding: which is very useful in planning.
 I am currently involved with two businesses in the medical and health industries giving me some insight into the obligations of the board from a legal and governance point of view.

 I like to think of myself as a "plucky trier" never willingly ready to give up!

 I have been involved with the MAXwell Centre since returning to Dundee in early 1995.
 During this time I have been a client, a customer.
 I became involved in the management of the Centre.
 During my time on the Board I have been Secretary, Vice Chair, Chair and am currently Treasurer.

 Since starting my involvement with the Centre there have been many changes, including the move to our present location.
 This has allowed us to develop new services and of course now have an award winning community garden.